fastlane/fastlane/README.md

 This will automatically look for an `ipa` in your current directory and tries to fetch the login credentials from your [fastlane setup](https://fastlane.tools).

 You'll be asked for any missing information.
-Additionally, you can pass all kinds of parameters to `pilot`:
+Additionally, you can pass all kinds of parameters:

 ```
-pilot upload -u felix@krausefx.com
+pilot --help
 ```

-Additionally you can skip the submission of the binary, which means, the `ipa` file will only be uploaded and not distributet to testers:
+You can also skip the submission of the binary, which means, the `ipa` file will only be uploaded and not distributet to testers:

 ```
 pilot upload --skip_submission